 "But Do It Soon"

 Last night my wife started crying as she read an email from a woman she has never met.
-It all started when our youngest son was diagnosed with two rare autoimmune blood disorders 3 1/2 years ago.
+It all started when our youngest son was diagnosed with two rare autoimmune blood disoders 3 1/2 years ago.
 For six months his blood counts steadily worsened and no treatment seemed to work.
 Steroids didn't help, an extremely expensive infusion didn't work, and chemotherapy provided only temporary relief.
 As matters grew bleaker, we took our son from one specialist to another, trying to find someone who could help us.
 Finally the doctors decided to remove his spleen, in a last-ditch effort to reverse his condition.
 We didn't know until after the operation that they were afraid he would bleed to death on the operating table.
 But God answered many prayers, and instead of bleeding out, he hardly bled at all, much less than normal.
 The operation worked.
-Today Nick is 19 years old, 6' 4", 235 pounds, and his health is excellent.
+Today Nick is 19 years old, 6' 4", 235 pounds, the picture of health.
+He still has the two autoimmune disorders--and a third one was added to the list last year.
+He'll probably deal with medical issues relating to these conditions for the rest of his life.
+But with the exception of tiring easily, he's doing great.

 During the darkest days before the surgery, my wife joined an Internet support group for people struggling with similar disorders.
 We quickly learned that many people faced situations far worse than anything our son had faced.
 Some suffered for years, and some did not make it.
 The woman who oversees the support group has a daughter who suffers greatly from the particular disorder.
-The daughter is only 13 years old.
-Her situation has gotten much worse in recent months, so much so that she doesn't want any more treatments because they are extremely difficult to endure and nothing seems to help.
-The doctors say nothing more can be done.
-Here is part of what her mother wrote in the email my wife read last night:
+The daughter is only 11 or 12 years old.
+Her situation has gotten much worse in recent months, so much so that she doesn't want any more treatment because nothing seems to help.
+The doctors say there is nothing more that can be done to help her.
+Here is part of what she wrote:

 Hospice came in this morning to get started with her and us - they were wonderful and I know will be a great source of support.
 The doctor told me she expected it would be a matter of weeks - not months.
 She said an infection would probably take over - or she could hemorrhage and bleed to death.
 That is the very scariest part of everything - what she'll have to suffer through before getting her wings.
 God has to know that she's already earned them.